School of Natural Science and Mathematics

 Master of Science in Biotechnology and Management

 Applications for admission are accepted year-round and reviewed on a rolling basis.
+No application fee is required.
 The MSB program is run as a cohort, meaning that classes are taken in sequence.
 New cohorts begin in August, and in some years January.
 Please plan to apply at least four weeks before the cohort begins.
 Applicants must submit:

-A cover letter describing your career goals and how the program will help you reach those goals, why you are a good candidate, previous professional accomplishments and employment history.
+A cover letter describing: 1) Your career goals; 2) How the program will help you reach your career goals; 3) Why you are a good candidate for the program; and 4) Previous professional accomplishments and employment history.